Movements of Waves

-Oceanic wave power is a technology that converts the oceans waves into electricity by placing specially designed equipment in the oceans to capture the movement of the waves and convert it into power.
-There are many different types of technologies that harvest electric power from the dynamics of wave movements, but the operating principles of these technologies are all based on an oscillating movement of the sea water.
+Oceanic wave power is a technology that converts the oceans waves into electricity by placing specially designed equipment in the oceans to capture the movements of waves and convert it into power.
+There are many different types of technologies that harvest electric power from the dynamics of waves, but the operating principles of these technologies are all based on an oscillating movement of the sea water.

 We know from this alternative energy website how wave energy devices work and that wave power devices utilise the continuous up an down wave movement on the oceans surface which is caused by the effects of the sun and the wind transferring energy as they move.
 But as well as this up and down movement of the waves along the surface of the water, we can also see that the oceans surface is covered with waves of various shapes and sizes.

 The vast majority of ocean waves are created by the wind moving over the waters surface.
 The action of the wind across the waters surface causes ripples to appear that grow and develop into waves, and if sustained into larger swells as it transfers more of its energy.